Hassanabad, Chorbat

+Villages near Hassanabad includes Marcha, Dawoo, Piun, Partuk, Siksa and Frano.

 Etymology

 The ancient name of Hassanabad was Kusting, which means a large storage of water.
 It is said that in ancient times the Buddhist lama who ruled the area name was Lama Kastiyang. and the name Kusting was derived from the lama's name.

-The language spoken is Balti.
-The entire population is Sofia Noorbakhshia Muslim.

 In the past it was the trade route to Ladakh and Kargil.

 Geography

 Hassanabad has an average elevation of about 2670 m, and is situated along the banks of the Shyok River, a tributary of the Indus.
-Villages near Hassanabad includes Marcha, Dawoo, Piun, Partuk, Siksa and Franu.
+The Shyok River near the village is an important resources for irrigation.
+However, the same river sometime creates havoc during summer with unpredictable floods.

 The mountains and their surroundings generally have no forests, however there are some shrubs and herbs which are generally used by the local communities as medicinal herbs and for their cattle.

-The Shyok River near the village is an important resources for irrigation.
-However the same river sometime creates havoc during summer with unpredictable floods.